AP Auto Racing Weekend Preview Capsules

 NASCAR XFINITY SERIES

-Last race: Aric Almirola won the inaugural Xfinity Series race at Sonoma, capitalizing on a late restart and an even later mistake by Kyle Larson for the first-ever victory for RSS Racing, his first career road-course victory, his fourth victory overall and first in the series since 2017.
+Last race: Aric Almirola won the series inaugural race at Sonoma, capitalizing on a late restart and an even later mistake by Kyle Larson to give RSS Racing its first-ever victory.

+Fast facts: Almirola’s victory was the fourth of his career in the series and first on a road course.
+He has also won three times in the Cup Series. ...
+Larson led 53 of the 79 laps overall and saw a 13.5-second lead evaporate when Jeffrey Earnhardt crashed with 19 laps to go. ...
+A.J.
+Allmendinger also passed Larson for second, Ty Gibbs was fourth and Parker Kligerman was fifth. ...
+Series points leader John Hunter Nemechek finished 16th.
+His lead through 14 events is 14 points over Austin Hill with Allgaier 44 points behind.

 ––––––